-How to write the perfect opening line for your next LinkedIn post with ten examples
+The perfect opening line examples for your next LinkedIn post

 If you want more people to read your LinkedIn post then your first line is what you must master.